In-Person & Virtual Therapy

 How is my privacy protected for online sessions?

-All virtual sessions are conducted through Regroup, a secure and HIPAA-compliant platform.
+All virtual sessions are conducted through SimplePractice, a secure and HIPAA-compliant platform.
 You’ll receive a private, password-protected link before your appointment.
 All you need is a device with a camera and microphone.

 Book a session